PhilippeFouquet/zodiaclodge/site/content/contact/_index.md

     text: "Monday – Sunday: 9AM – 7PM"
 ---
-We’d love to get in touch with you and prepare your trip and accomodate your short or long stay.
+We’d love to get in touch with you and prepare your trip and accomodate your short (minimum 3 days) or long stay.

 <h3 class="f4 b lh-title mb2">How can I get…?</h3>

-You can also use the form below for any room availability, specials discount.
+You can also use the form below for any room availability, specials.
 Don’t be shy, drop us a line!